johnpeart/johnpeart.github.io/src/posts/blogpost/2013-08-23-dissertation.md

             </tr>
         </tbody>
     </table>
-    <figcaption><strong>Figure 7:</strong> Factor analysis of Charles Bean's corpus</figcaption>
+    <figcaption><strong>Figure 7:</strong> Factor analysis of Charles Bean’s corpus</figcaption>
 </figure>

 Factor analysis of this corpus shows a distinct shift in the pattern of the discourse (Figure 7).
 As with all factor analysis graphs presented here, the numbers and outlines represent the associations of classes, and shapes represent the characteristic passive variables.
 The 'date' tags are clearly divided along the vertical dimension, showing a shift in the focus of discourse before and after the 'flash-point' of the financial crisis in July 2007.
 It is plausible that the crisis was the cause of this shift in discourse and observed change in preferences.
 Again, it seems that the idea of stable preferenceS is contestable, further bringing the effect of the appointment process into question.

 The examples highlighted here are simply the ECUs that are most significant to the corpora assessed; a use of a wider data set from broader sources would likely show even more evidence of logical contradictions.

-Based purely on this evidence, there is a convincing argument to be made against the concept of stable preferences and against the significance of the appointment process to the MPC's policy decisions, but further evidence is found elsewhere.
+Based purely on this evidence, there is a convincing argument to be made against the concept of stable preferences and against the significance of the appointment process to the MPC’s policy decisions, but further evidence is found elsewhere.

 ## Preference development